 These characteristics are a starting point to help us distinguish between power, greed, or status-hungry “teachers” and genuine vehicles of Spirit that contribute to our evolution.

 Unlike other teachers, spiritual guides are faced with the most difficult teaching of all: to teach others the way of ego death and surrender into divine truth.
 Ultimately, the teacher is a ferryman who takes you from the shores of your ego to the shores of Divine Union.

 Anandamayi Ma, described as “the most perfect flower the Indian soil has produced,” once explained that a disciple’s attitude is more important than the guru.

 Ultimately, no one can give us self-realization.
 We must find it ourselves.
 An outer teacher can only reveal the real teacher hidden within us.

-Finding a true teacher, deep down, is about discovering how sincere we are on our spiritual quest, for honest seekers understand that the outer world is only a catalyst for bringing us closer to the truth that is already hidden within us.
+Honest seekers understand that the outer world is only a catalyst for bringing us closer to the truth that is already hidden within us.

 I hope this article has helped to educate, empower, and inspire you.
 If it has, please let me know in the comments below!